TanvishGG/Discord-Mini-Games.js/docs/8ball.md

 ---
-show_navbar: false
-menubar: menu
+title: EightBall
+subtitle: A Game, where you can ask the bot a yes/no question.

 ---
-# EightBall

-A Game, where you can ask the bot a yes/no question.

 ## Importing